AMRC-FactoryPlus/amrc-connectivity-stack/docs/edge-deployments.md

       Sparkplug Group associated with the Cluster UUID.

-The operator will attach a `krbkeys.factoryplus.app.amrc.co.uk/account-uuid` to the KerberosKey resource once it has decided what the account UUID should be.
+The operator will attach a `krbkeys.factoryplus.app.amrc.co.uk/account-uuid` annotation to the KerberosKey resource once it has decided what the account UUID should be.

 ### SparkplugNode Kubernetes resouce